RocketChat/docs-old/6. Developer Guides/09. Realtime-API/1. Method Calls/17. Star Message/README.md

 # Star Message
-Starring messages allows a user to quickly save for future reference, or something similiar, for their own personal usage, [click here for more information on starring messages][1].
+Starring messages allows a user to quickly save for future reference, or something similiar, for their own personal usage.

 ## Requirements
 | Logged In | Permission | Setting |